 While most weather can be forecast into the future, many operations teams are also leveraging a visual and real-time weather component into their toolset.
 By integrating weather map overlays into dashboards, operators are able to see conditions evolving before their eyes and in correlation with their physical assets in the field.
 Imagine the visual representation of lighting strikes approaching your critical infrastructure in real-time and implementing the corresponding response in advance of the storm.
 Visualizations improve operational awareness and allow engineers to improve predictive models by viewing correlations in real time.

 At AerisWeather, we’ve developed the products, toolkits, and documentation to support those product managers and developers tasked with responding to a dynamic and digital world.
 And while we’ve historically worked with many of the more obvious weather-sensitive departments and industries, it’s network operations where we’ve seen previously manual delayed responses transformed into proactive solutions.
 The opportunities for integrating weather data into your business or application are increasing everyday.

-Feel free to sign-up for a free developer subscription at AerisWeather and give us a test-drive.
-If you like what you see, please reach out by contacting sales, subscribing to our blog and, following us on Twitter.
+Sign-up for a free developer subscription at AerisWeather and give us a test-drive.
+If you like what you see, please reach out by contacting our sales team, subscribing to our blog or following us on Twitter.

 Tyler Bridgeman is AerisWeather’s Network Operations Account Executive.
 He can be reached at 952-260-3114 or firstname.lastname@example.org